XITRIX/Moonlight-Switch/README.md

 Also While touching screen L and R sticks will work like scrolling wheel.

+USB mouse working as well.

 ## Keyboard
 You can use onscreen keyboard, tap 3 fingers on screen to show it.

+USB keyboard working as well.

 ## Gamepad
 By default Switch gamepad configured as X360 gamepad (A/B and X/Y swapped).